-With urban areas expanding and taking over the little leftover greenery in this world, more and more need is being felt to compensate.
-May be that’s the reason behind the rise in the number of people interested in gardening.
-A green house is an expansion of such a need or desire.
-It lets you grow and take care of plants of varied nature in a vast scale and in a professional manner.
-It can also be a good way of cutting down your food expenses since you can grow vegetables and fruits right in there!
+With urban areas expanding and taking over more of Earth’s green space, more and more people are feeling the need to reconnect with nature.
+Maybe that’s one reason behind the rise in interest in personal gardening.
+A green house is a great way to act on such a need or desire; it allows you to grow a lot of different plants in a little space.
+It can also be a good way of cutting down food expenses, since you can grow some of your own fruits and vegetables!

-The concept behind a greenhouse is simple – warmth from the sun rays enters the room through the clear walls and stays inside due to its construction.
-This makes the room warmer than usual, making it an ideal place for plants to grow.
+The concept behind a greenhouse is simple – radiation from the sun enters the room through clear walls, and the insulated space traps the heat inside.
+This keeps the space warm year-round, making it an ideal place to grow a variety of plants.

-When considering what materials to choose for making the greenhouse, remember that metal is a good one to go with.
+When considering construction materials to use for a greenhouse, remember that metal is a good one to go with.
 Here is why:

 - It remains unaffected by weather conditions – it does not expand during monsoon neither does it crack or contract during warmer or colder months.

-- Metal frames and structures for green houses are better able to withstand wear and tear and are longer lasting.
+- Metal frames and structures for green houses are better able to withstand wear and tear for longer periods of time than other materials.

 Here are the steps you need to follow-

-- Once the structure is all set, check for any protruding edges which might tear the plastic sheet to be placed on top.
+- Once the structure is set, check for any protruding edges that could possibly tear the plastic sheeting.
 If you have an angle grinder, you can use it to rub the edges smooth.
-In case you don’t, just tie a piece of cloth on the area to cushion it.
+If you don’t, just tie a piece of cloth on the area as a cushion.

-- Now seal the two ends of the structure.
-You can fit in a wood frame wall at either ends of the metal frame.
-However, remember to keep space for a door in the wooden structure.
-If there is enough space towards the top of the main frame, you could accommodate a skylight for letting out the hot air inside.
+- Now to seal the two ends of the structure; some people choose to fit a wood frame wall on either end of the structure.
+However, remember to make a space for your door.
+If you have an area big enough towards the top of the main frame, you could put in a skylight that would give you the option to allow some of the hot air inside to escape.

-- Use a 6 millimeter polyethylene plastic sheet to cover the entire greenhouse roof.
+- Use a 6-millimeter polyethylene plastic sheet to cover the entire greenhouse roof.
 You will need to roll the edges and put a pressure treated 2×4 firmly on the edge of the material.
-Keeping the wood slightly longer would enable you to secure the plastic at the ground level too.
-This would allow you to roll up the plastic when it gets to hot inside without the need to open it completely.
-Use the same polyethylene or polycarbonate panels to close the ends, depending on your budget.
-However, the former is not very long lasting when exposed to heat and rain over a period of time.
+Keeping the wood slightly longer would enable you to secure the plastic at ground level too.
+This would allow you to partially roll up the plastic when it gets too hot inside, without having to open the greenhouse entirely.
+Depending on your budget, you can use the same polyethylene or poly-carbonate panels to close the ends.